kevinding0218/InterviewDocuments/Q and A/Kotlin.md

 > number === anotherNumber // false (referential equality)
 ### Access/Visibility Modifiers in Kotlin
 Four types of access modifiers
--   **protected:**  visible inside that particular class or file and also in the subclass of that particular class where it is declared.
+-   **protected:**  visible inside that **particular class or file** and also in the **subclass** of that particular class where it is declared.
--   **private:**  visible inside that particular class or file containing the declaration.
+-   **private:**  visible inside that **particular class or file** containing the declaration.
--   **internal:**  visible everywhere in that particular module.
+-   **internal:**  visible everywhere in that **particular module.**
--   **public:**  visible to everyone.
+-   **public:**  visible to **everyone**.
 Note: By default, the visibility modifier in Kotlin is  **public**.
+### What are extension functions in Kotlin?
+- **Extension Function** provides an option to “add” methods to class without inheriting a class.
+- The created extension functions are used as a regular function inside that class
+### What are inline functions ?
+- Inline function instruct compiler to insert complete body of the function wherever that function got used in the code.
+To use an Inline function, all you need to do is just add an inline keyword at the beginning of the function declaration.
 ### Singleton class
 #### Rules for making a class Singleton
 The following rules are followed to make a Singleton class: